Click here to view registration types and pricing (PDF)

 • ISACA Chicago Chapter

-Booth: TBD
+Booth: 120

 Our aim is to sponsor local educational seminars and workshops, conduct regular chapter meetings, and help to further promote and elevate the visibility of the IS audit, control and security profession throughout the metro Chicago area.